Jon-Audi/Jaxi-Taxi/README.md

 git fetch origin

 # Check if there are any changes
-# HEAD is your local commit, origin/main is the remote commit
 if [ $(git rev-parse HEAD) != $(git rev-parse origin/main) ]; then
     echo "Changes detected.
 Applying updates..."

-    # This command forcefully resets your local main branch to match the one from GitHub.
-    # It will overwrite any local code changes but will NOT delete untracked files
-    # (like your music files in /public/audio, thanks to the .gitignore file).
     git reset --hard origin/main

-    # Install/update Node.js packages if package.json has changed
     echo "Checking for new dependencies..."
     npm install

-    # Restart the systemd service to apply all changes
     echo "Restarting Jaxi Taxi service..."
     sudo systemctl restart jaxi-taxi.service